sonniebailey/sonniebailey.github.io/about-content.md

 This service consists of two three-hour discussions, within approximately one week of each other, followed by one or more emails, providing a high-level overview of what we discussed during each of the meetings.

-More information about Fairhaven Wealth's service is below, after I discuss price.
+More information about Fairhaven Wealth's service is below.
+But first, I should take about price.

 ### How much does this service cost?

-$6,000 including GST, if the service meets or exceeds your expectations.
+$6,000 including GST, assuming the service meets or exceeds your expectations.

 We charge on a "5-star payment policy", which limits your risk if the service doesn't meet your expectations.

 #### What is Fairhaven Wealth's 5-star payment policy?